 Persistent, bioaccumulative and toxic substance (PBT): a chemical that is toxic, persists in the environment, and bioaccumulates in food chains and, thus, poses risks to human health and ecosystems.

-Safer alternative: generally considered a chemical that, due to its inherent chemical and physical properties, exhibits a lower propensity to persist in the environment, accumulate in organisms, and induce adverse effects in humans or animals than chemicals in current use.
-In addition, the alternative must deliver the needed functional performance.
+Safer alternative: generally considered a chemical that, due to its inherent chemical and physical properties, exhibits a lower propensity to induce adverse effects in humans or animals than chemicals in current use.
 “Safer alternative” could also refer to a product whose materials were changed or that was re-designed, where the substitution(s) were made to eliminate the need for hazardous chemicals.

 Third-party laboratory: an independent laboratory involved in a project, including chemical assessments, that is not biased to the results of the work and does not have any vested interest in the outcome of the work.